Techgethr/talentpilot/server/README.md

 ## Recent Enhancements

+### Conversation Termination
+- API responses now include a `candidatesDelivered` flag to indicate when candidates have been delivered
+- This allows the frontend to automatically terminate conversations after candidate delivery
+- Supports feedback mode even after conversation termination

 ### Smart Conversation Naming
 - Conversations are automatically renamed based on job titles after the first response
 - The `sendMessage` endpoint now includes logic to update conversation titles

-### Conversation Completion Flag
-- API responses now include a `candidatesDelivered` flag to indicate when candidates have been delivered
-- This allows the frontend to hide the input field after candidate delivery

 ### Enhanced Agent Coordination
 - Improved progress reporting in the agent coordinator